One Charlotte Realty, Inc.

 1. Introduction

-This Policies & Procedures Manual establishes the operating standards, brokerage requirements, legal compliance obligations, and professional expectations for all affiliated brokers, provisional brokers, broker associates, assistants, independent contractors, and affiliated personnel of One Charlotte Realty, Inc.
+This Policies, Procedures & Office Policy Manual establishes the operating standards, brokerage requirements, legal compliance obligations, and professional expectations for all affiliated brokers, provisional brokers, broker associates, assistants, independent contractors, and affiliated personnel of One Charlotte Realty, Inc.

 Compliance with this Manual is a mandatory condition of affiliation with the Brokerage.